 Bhubesi is a comfortable self-catering camp with 6 cottages located approx 16km from Ndlovu Camp in the northwest corner of Hlane Royal National Park.

 Bhubesi is a comfortable self-catering camp with 6 cottages located approx 16km from Ndlovu Camp in the northwest corner of Hlane Royal National Park.
 Set along the densely vegetated banks of the Mbuluzane River, outside the endangered species area, Bhubesi is a wonderful quiet bush retreat for small groups, self-drive guests, perfect for birders and R&R. Bhubesi cottages are spacious, fully equipped and powered by electricity.
-Guests are required to check in at Ndlovu Camp.
+Guests are required to check in at Ndlovu Camp with ample time to drive to Bhubesi Camp (at least 30 minutes).
+Movement to/from Bhubesi Camp after dark is not permitted.

 Each identical family cottage has two twin en-suite rooms, a large lounge and kitchen area, and outside private braai area.